thevickypedia/throne-trader/README.md

 #### Hold Signal:
 A hold signal is when the MACD line and signal line are close together, indicating a potential period of consolidation or uncertainty in the stock's price.

+## 5. Strategy: Bollinger Bands

+#### Indicators:
+Bollinger Bands: Bollinger Bands consist of three lines - the middle band (simple moving average), and two outer bands that are standard deviations away from the middle band.
+The middle band helps identify the trend, while the outer bands provide information on volatility.

+#### Buy Signal:
+A buy signal is generated when the stock price touches or crosses below the lower Bollinger Band and then moves back above it.
+This indicates that the stock may have been oversold and could potentially rebound.

+#### Sell Signal:
+A sell signal is generated when the stock price touches or crosses above the upper Bollinger Band and then moves back below it.
+This suggests that the stock may have been overbought and could potentially correct downwards.

+#### Hold Signal:
+A hold signal is when the stock price is within the range of the Bollinger Bands.
+This indicates that the stock is trading in a stable or sideways manner, and it might be best to wait for a clearer signal.

 ### Execution:
 When a buy signal is generated, place a market order to buy the stock.
 When a sell signal is generated, place a market order to sell the stock.